 That's the problem I have with all of this.

 Matt Bacak and Joel Comm, two marketers who are at the center of the recent forced continuity controversy, are friends of ours.
-We promoted for them in the past, and they in turn promoted for us or will be promoting for us (such as our new Success Chef training system), which we are deeply grateful for.
+We promoted for them in the past, and they in turn promoted for us, which we are deeply grateful for.

-Matt is not only a great friend but also a client of ours.
-I wrote copy for him in the past.
-My wife takes care of a lot of his outsourcing work.
+Matt is not only a friend but also a client.
+I wrote copy for him.
+My wife takes care of a lot of his customer support work.
 We spoke at several of Matt's seminars.

 As far as their approach is concerned, I do appreciate their attempts to push the envelope, which is admirable.
 It also opens the doors to be creative, providing new ideas for marketers to make offers online.

-As Paul Hancox stated in his report, The Secrets of a 10% Conversion (which I highly recommend), the most important part of a salesletter to test is not the headline but the offer.
-And forced continuity is simply a different type of offer.
+As copywriter Paul Hancox once said, the most important part of a salesletter to test is not the headline but the offer.
+And clear, transparent, and conspicuous forced continuity is simply a different type of offer.

 Forced continuity aside, one can learn a lot by watching how these marketers market themselves.
 Their use of video is one of them, for example.